Money market reform has arrived. The SEC’s sweeping changes, along with technical and macroeconomic factors, will likely make money market funds

 money market fund, to “break the buck” by pricing its shares at 97 cents.

-excess of $4.2 trillion, 95% of consultants said they were somewhat likely, likely or very likely to recommend switching from a money market fund to stable
+trillion, 95% of consultants said they were somewhat likely, likely or very likely to recommend switching from a money market fund to stable value; 49% had

 The capital preservation space is not as simple as it once was and optimal solutions change.
-If a sponsor uses an MMF as a capital preservation option,
+PIMCO believes it appropriate for plan sponsors to make

 Capital preservation and DC